panwron/spotifyDiscover/README.md

 ## slack notification test
 - subscribe to repo /github subscribe panwron/spotifyDiscover
-- subscribe inside channel /github subscribe panwron/spotifyDiscover
+- subscribe inside channel: /github subscribe panwron/spotifyDiscover
 - you can only access your own repos.
 No access to private repos of your organization
+- unsubscribe:  /github subscribe panwron/spotifyDiscover